inkstitch/inkstitch/collections/_docs/en/004-004-font-tools.md

 2. Run `Extensions > Ink/Stitch > Font Tools > Remove Kerning`
 3. Choose your font file(s)
 4. Click on apply

+## Set color index

+{% include upcoming_release.html %}

+Sets an index to inform the lettering tool on where to position the selected elements when color sorting is enabled.

+* In a font file select elements of the same color
+* Open the extension `Extensions > Ink/Stitch > Font Management > Set color index`
+* Set the index number
+* Apply

+The JSON-file must specify if a font is color sortable.
+Use [Edit JSON](#edit-json) and enable the option `Sortable` in the `Font Settings` tab.
+{: .notice--warning }

+## Update glyph list

+This extension insert the list of the glyphs into the json file.
+Must be done a first time when all the glyphs are present in the  svg file, and must be redone if glyphs are added or deleted.